This post may contain affiliate links.

 I first wrote about these Banana Muffins way back in 2015, and they still are one of the most popular recipes on my blog.

-⭐️ They’re so easy to make.
-Just 7 ingredients and in 30 minutes they’re ready
+⭐️ They’re so easy to make – ready in about 30 minutes!

 ⭐️ Overripe bananas make the best muffins, so there is no need to throw those lingering brown bananas away